The 10 Happiest Countries In The World To Teach In

 Every year – since 2012 – the United Nations Sustainable Development Solutions Network publishes a report.
 This report is titled the World Happiness Report.
-This report is based on a survey given to at least 1 000 people in 150 countries.
-This survey asks a question along the lines of:
+The World Happiness Report uses six key factors to determine the happiness level of over 150 countries:

-If you imagine a ladder whose rungs are numbered zero to 10, and zero represents your worst possible life and 10 represents your best, which rung would you be on?.
+If you imagine a ladder whose rungs are numbered zero to 10, and zero represents your worst possible life and 10 represents your best, which rung would you be on?

 In other words, people rate their quality of life on a scale from 0 to 10.

 What is the happiest country in the world?

-The countries which were found to be the top ten happiest countries of the world in 2021, are:
+The countries which were found to be the top ten happiest countries of the world in 2023, are:

 - New Zealand

 Why is Finland the happiest country in the world?

 What the report has shown is that people are satisfied with their lives when they have: